AlessandroHardjono/FinancePlanner-5000/README.md

 ## Functions

 This project is a simple calculator that keeps track of your money.
-Not much emphasis is put into its purpose, as this project is mostly used a playground to further understand the semantics of the Java language.
+Not much emphasis is put into its purpose, as this project is mostly used as a playground to further understand the semantics of Java.

 Features include:
 - adding money to the balance,